craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ## Interact
 ###### 1 AP
-'You take a moment to grab, pull, or push in a simple quick motion.'
+'You take a moment to perform a simple action.'

 You manipulate an object.